Now let’s describe the Ayurveda aspect of it, that can be very easily correlated with Amlapitta, a disease well described in Ayurveda.

 These medicines are given in combination to relieve the problem.

-The drug therapy should be taken under medical supervision.
+Drug therapy should be taken under medical supervision.

 3. Preventive therapy